Skip to main content

 Processing projects supervisor: Lori Schwartz, Hagel and Technical Services Archivist

-• Arrangement of a series or collection
+• Arrangement of a series or collection of paper-based materials

-• Description and housing of artifacts
+• Description of artifacts in ArchivesSpace and housing / preservation

 University of Nebraska at Omaha Non-Discrimination Statement